 The ENplus® Management follows up on every misuse of the trademark.
 You can help us combat fraud by checking the list of ENplus® Producers and Traders on our website to authenticate an ENplus® seal.
 Our Blacklist will also help you identify known fraudsters.
 If you suspect a fraud case, you can refer to our online guide on how to detect fraud, and use our online form to flag it to us.

 The ENplus® seal has become an essential selling argument for wood pellet professionals.
-To guarantee its value, the ENplus® seal and trademark are registered and protected under international law, and their use is strictly limited to certified companies with precise guidelines.
-The ENplus® management allocates considerable resources in combating fraud cases.
-There are two categories of fraud cases:
+To guarantee its value, the ENplus® seal and trademark are registered and protected under international law, and their use is mostly limited to certified companies with precise guidelines.
+The ENplus® management allocates considerable resources in combating trademark fraud.

-The ENplus® Management follows up all infringements and misuses of its certificate, with more than 500 cases identified and handled over the last 3 years.
-Here is the split between the 3 main types of fraud:
+The ENplus® Management follows up all infringements and misuses of its certificate, with more than 1500 cases identified since 2014.
+Here is the split between the main types of fraud: